The Commonplace

 0.6

 The reduction in engagement from AI labeling (AI-generated or AI-enhanced) was particularly pronounced for emotional content compared to rational content.
-Adoption Rate negative high affective and behavioral engagement for emotional content
+Adoption Rate negative affective and behavioral engagement for emotional content

 n=696